In this post

 I needed to do something totally different from what I had been doing.
 I went from a grown-up corporate role to eyebrow microblading, and I was 50!
 Everyone thought I was mad to do so.
 But five years on, I have a wonderful life and business.
 I could not be happier, making women a happier version of themselves.

 When I began the business, I wanted to rid the world of bad eyebrows, two at a time!
-That ideal lasted about one week when my first client, who had undergone chemo, saw herself in the mirror and burst into tears of joy.
+That ideal lasted about one week when my first client, who had undergone chemo, saw herself in the mirror and burst into tears of joy.”

-I specialise in helping women who have undergone chemotherapy, who have alopecia or who have lost their brows due to a myriad of other reasons to look better but more importantly feel confident.
+“I specialise in helping women who have undergone chemotherapy, who have alopecia, or who have lost their brows due to a myriad of other reasons to look better — but more importantly, feel confident.

-They tell me that after they have had their eyebrows done that they can put a line under their cancer journey.
-A lot my clients say, ‘I’m in remission, but every time I look in the mirror I’m reminded that I have cancer because I have no eyebrows.’
+They tell me that they can put a line under their cancer journey after having their eyebrows done.
+Many clients say, “I’m in remission, but every time I look in the mirror, I’m reminded that I have cancer because I have no eyebrows.”

-Daily I work with women who have been through the emotional and physical wringer with cancer treatments.
+Daily, I work with women who have been through the emotional and physical wringer with cancer treatments.
 Or who have lost their hair due to alopecia, in some cases, it all falls out in two weeks.

 There is a common phrase to let the world know you’re having a bad day: you are having a “bad hair day”, your hair is bad, your day is bad.
-Imagine having no hair?
+Imagine having no hair!

 As women, our hair forms part of our identity.
 When there is no hair on our face, no eyebrows, it affects our self-esteem.
 These women are embarrassed to been seen without brows.
-They don’t go swimming or to the gym, and they dread summer, as the drawn on brows melt off.
+They don’t go swimming or to the gym, and they dread summer as the drawn on brows melt off.

-I give them beautiful new natural-looking eyebrows, but I also give them back their self-confidence, their freedom.
+I give them beautiful, new, natural-looking eyebrows, but I also give them back their self-confidence, their freedom.
 I am empathetic and make them feel comfortable and happy.
 It is not an unusual sight to see a wig lying on my shelf and a beautiful bald woman lying on the treatment bed.

-Make sure you have an absolute passion for what you want to do, that you want to do it and not just think it might fill in time, or someone else thinks you will be good at it.
+“Make sure you have an absolute passion for what you want to do, that you want to do it and not just think it might fill in time, or someone else says you will be good at it.
 Ask local businesses in the same industry if they would let you spend time observing and getting a good feel for the career you think you want.